es-ude/denspp.offline/README.md

 For starting the Python framework, we recommend to configure the main folder `3_Python` as starting point in PyCharm in order to find all references in your script.
 For running code, you find several Python scripts for different examples.
 - `main.py`: For normal pipeline processing
 - `main_data_merge.py`: For merging of given datasets
 - `main_dnn_train.py`: For training ML models, like Autoencoder and Classifier
-- `main_emg.py`: For processing EMG signals
-- `main_fpga.py`: For processing data using in Xilinx simulation environment and transfer the weights of a trained model in memory file

 ### Installation of virtual environment